packetFury/aiagent/README.md

 ## Description
 Project Guidelines: https://www.boot.dev/courses/build-ai-agent-python

 This is the product of a guided Boot.dev project that teaches learners how to put together an LLM agent that can act as a coding assistant.
-The project guidance did not simply instruct the learner to "copy this code and run it", but instead provided high-level instructions on the intended goals and referenced the relevant documentation that could help achieve them.
+The project guidance provided high-level instructions on the intended goals and referenced the relevant documentation that could help achieve them.

 ## Capabilities
 This LLM agent currently leverages Google Gemini to parse text prompts, and has a small suite of tools to assist with software development.
 It can: